Veydrin Community Network

 |---|---|

-| Area tag | A community-chosen string identifier for a geographic region (e.g., ph_cebu, us_austin).
+| Area tag | A community-chosen string identifier for a geographic region (e.g. ph_cebu, us_austin).
 Used for packet routing and filtering.
-Not a geohash — area tags are human-readable names. |
+Not a geohash, area tags are human-readable names. |

 | Bloom filter | A probabilistic data structure that tests whether a packet ID has been seen.
 May produce false positives (causing a missed sync) but never false negatives. |

-| Canonical serialization | The deterministic JSON encoding used for signing: keys sorted alphabetically, compact form, UTF-8, signature field excluded. |
+| Canonical serialization | The deterministic JSON encoding used for signing: keys sorted alphabetically, compact form, UTF-8, with the signature field and the transit block excluded. |

 | Dedicated node | A device running in always-on mode that stores and forwards packets for its region.
 Acts as a persistent regional anchor in the mesh. |